Elizabeth Butler, Marchioness of Ormonde: Marriage

+Marriage settlement

+The Duke of Westminster provided Elizabeth with a £15,000 marriage settlement, which was later increased to £35,000 in 1899 under the terms of the Duke's Will.
+The marriage settlement also provided Elizabeth with a jointure of £3,000 annually from the Ormonde Estates if she outlived her husband, as well as a charge on the estates for a lump sum of £15,000 for the provision of any children of the marriage other than the first-born son.

 Marchioness of Ormonde

 Lord and Lady Ormonde resided at the family seat Kilkenny Castle for the duration of their marriage.
 They entertained King Edward VII and Queen Alexandra at the castle in 1904.
 Lord Ormonde had succeeded The King as Commodore of the Royal Yacht Squadron upon the former's ascension to the Throne in 1901.
 Other royal visitors Elizabeth hosted at Kilkenny Castle included The Duke and Duchess of York (the future King George V and Queen Mary in April 1899, and Prince Arthur, Duke of Connaught and Strathearn in early 1877.

 Lord and Lady Ormonde leased 32 Upper Brook St in London as their London home from the Duke of Westminster from 1881 to 1921 (Lady Ormonde continued to lease the property after Lord Ormonde's death in 1919).
 It was later reported that the property was gifted to Elizabeth by her father.

 The 1901 Census of Ireland records that the Ormondes' Household at Kilkenny included a Butler, Housekeeper, Cook, three Ladies Maids, a Lodge Keeper, two Footmen, one "Odd Man", three Housemaids, two Dairy Maids, one Still Room Maid, one Scullery Maid, one Kitchen Maid, a Hospital Nurse and a Professional Nurse.
 The 1911 census of Ireland records that seventeen servants resided at Kilkenny Castle as part of Lord and Lady Ormonde's household, including a Valet, two Footmen, a Chauffeur, Assistant Lodge Keeper, Housekeeper, Cook, Lady's Maid, four Housemaids, a still room maid, scullery maid, kitchen maid, and two dairy maids.
 Additional servants were housed in adjacent properties at No's 8 - 11 The Parade, Kilkenny, including a Butler, Groom, Land Agent, Laundress and two Laundry maids.

 During the First World War, Elizabeth served as the President of the Kilkenny County Branches of the British Red Cross Society and Soldiers' and Sailors' Families' Association.